mauriciopoppe/blog/site/content/notes/learning-japanese.md

 ### Mining Words with Yomitan
 I have configured Yomitan with the Jitendex.org index and the BCCWJ frequency dictionary.
 As a result, when I hover over a new word I get to see: how it's pronounced in Furigana, its meanings, and how often it appears.
-Knowing how often it appears is the most useful thing because if a word appears often in text, it should be very high on the list of words I learn.
+Knowing how often it appears is very useful because if a word appears often in text it should be very high on the list of words I learn first.
 I wrote more details about how I mine words with Yomitan and my extension in [this guide](https://mauriciopoppe.github.io/SubtitleInsights/guides/yomitan-mining.html).

 ### Augmenting content to mined vocabulary